 Now that the wood is sanded, the world is yours.
 You can stain the wood any color you’d like or go natural by applying a water or oil based sealer and finish directly on the floor.
 Looking through our website will give you a decent idea of what natural and stained floors look like.
 The majority of the floors you see here were finished with the natural color of the wood.
 You can do whatever you’d like and many customers have trim, cabinets and etc. that need to be matched.
 The choice is yours!

-Step 3: Oil or Water?
+Step 3: Oil, Water, or uv?
 Choose your finish

 Step 4: Satin, Semi-gloss, Gloss